Beginner's Guide to Peace - Losing the Way

 The Deceptive Call of the Ring of Power

 Those who believe they can control the power of the State are sadly deceived.
 The State is a cruel mistress.
-Those who wish to wield the Ring of Power will ultimately be corrupted or crushed by it when they lose control.
+Those who wish to wield the

-Attacks from Without
+Challenges from Without

 Drawn by the promise of liberty and the wealth and comfort that even a moderately free market can provide, individuals the world over have been drawn to the United States for centuries.
-The people within the United States, in turn, have benefited artistically, musically and materially through the interaction and integration of an incredible array of cultures.
+The people within the United States, in turn,

 The introduction of new cultures does not always go smoothly, however.
-It is a strange paradox that, within nominally free countries such as the United States and a number of other western nations, newly arrived or even long existing but culturally isolated groups sometimes demand changes that diminish the very freedoms that allowed them to enter and co-exist in the first place.
+It is a strange paradox that, within nominally free countries such as the United States and a number of other western nations, newly arrived or even long existing but culturally isolated groups sometimes demand changes that

 There is debate among some libertarians regarding the concept of open borders.
 Being advocates of liberty, support for the free movement and settlement of peoples would seem to be obvious.
-The problem, however, is that you can’t have both open borders and a welfare state.
-As long as the State compels some citizens, through taxation and the threat of violence, to support the welfare of others, the allowance of uncontrolled immigration only increases the burden on the productive class.
+The problem, however, is that

 Under the best of circumstance, the introduction of members of one culture into that of another can cause discomfort and misunderstandings, at least temporarily.
 Differences in values and traditions regarding appropriate social distance, dating rules, appropriate greetings and social niceties, food restrictions and attitudes regarding dress and nudity all have the potential of provoking conflict.
 Even such seemingly reasonable customs as standing in line are foreign in some cultures where scarcity and the acceptance of individual aggression are more common.